sunnyvale-academy/SNY.OSS.KBN.01.01.00/labs/26-Backup/README.md

 Velero places the backups it makes on an Object Storage.
 To simulate the presence of an Object Storage we are installing Min.io, a Kubernetes-native, performant and scalable object storage.

-Normally the Object Storage used by Velero to store backups into is  external to the Kubernetes cluster; in this case we are installing an Object Storage on Kubernetes only to demonstrate the usage of Velero.
+Normally the Object Storage used by Velero to store backups is external to the Kubernetes cluster; in this case we are installing an Object Storage on Kubernetes only to demonstrate the usage of Velero.

 Add the Min.io Helm repo